-A Data Collection Plan ensures that everyone, working on a Six Sigma project, is on the same page with regards to the data plan.
-It also ensures that this information is correctly channeled to the right stakeholders in the organization who are going to help us for our data needs.
+A Data Collection Plan ensures that everyone, working on a Lean Six Sigma project, is on the same page with regard to the data plan.
+It also ensures that this information is correctly channeled to the right stakeholders in the organization who are going to help us with our data needs.
 The purpose of the plan is to make sure that the data collected are meaningful and valid and that all relevant data are collected concurrently, the Xs and the Ys.

 We need a Data Collection Plan here because we want to be efficient by not wasting resources on collecting data that are irrelevant to the project or not usable.
 By creating a Data Collection Plan, we can focus our efforts on answering specific questions that have business value.
 This directed approach with a Data Collection Plan helps us avoid locating and measuring data just for the sake of doing so.